 Using an electric nasal aspirator, like the Snotty Boss Aspirator, can easily remove any nasal mucus high into the nasal passages, to allow your child to breathe and sleep better - particularly if they can't blow their own nose.
 The Snotty Boss Aspirator comes with a refillable saline spray bottle - home-made saline (with cooled boiled water and salt) acts as a natural antibacterial and can help flush out nasal mucus, to clear the nasal passages.

 Removing snot at the source, quickly and easily, could help prevent secondary ear, adenoid and chest infections, as the mucus cannot fester, or travel and infect other parts of the body.

 Dr Gellner suggests if your child gets a lot of ear infections, it's possible the tubes in the ear aren't draining properly, which is even more reason to remove nasal snot as soon as possible.
 If your child has repeated ear infections, talk to your doctor to see if they need to see an ear, nose, throat specialist.

 PURIFYING THE AIR

-A cool mist vaporiser, like the Aroma Bloom, may safely hydrate the environment and act as a air purifier, to help eliminate airborne viruses and allergens.
+A cool mist vaporiser, like the Aroma Snooze, may safely hydrate the environment and act as a air purifier, to help eliminate airborne viruses and allergens.
 These energy efficient, ultrasonic diffusers use minimal water and create an ionised mist, with no heat or condensation.